 No Android version would be complete without an Easter egg.
 You can view from Settings, tap System then About phone, then tap Android version until you see the big Android O. Then, tap the ‘O’ repeatedly before long pressing it to get an octopus that.

 Just kind of floats around a bit.
-It’s not so impressive like earlier versions.
+It’s not as impressive as earlier versions.